MikailaAkeredolu/c16_oop_exam/README.md

 - Now inside the main method, attempt to set the hourly employee's hoursWorked to a negative number
 - **Sample Expected Output** ```hoursWorked cannot be a negative number```

-> Modify your Manager class by overloading the constructor to include a manger's salary when instantiated
+> Go back and modify your Manager class by overloading the constructor to include a manger's salary when instantiated
 - Use the overloaded constructor to create a new manager
   - Name: Terry
   - Salary: $100k